|

 From 1827 through 1831 the records of the Board of National Miss

 The timber used in the building was heart pine.
 Some idea of its quality can be gained from the table top in the entry of the church.
-This top was the original entrance door sill, hollowed out by the passage of many feet through the years, has now beensquared up and preserved as a historical piece in the form of a table.
+This top was the original entrance door sill, hollowed out by the passage of many feet through the years.
+It has now been squared up and preserved as a historical piece in the form of a table.

 Pillars supporting the galleries were hewn by hand and show the adz marks if one looks closely.
 The north gallery was reserved by the trustees’ deed for slaves who attended the services.
 Unusual for the times, slaves were admitted to membership.